jart/scriptus/docs/examples.md

 #Scriptus example programs

-There are a variety of example programs for Scriptus in `src/scripts`, and some of them are even useful.
+There are a variety of example programs for Scriptus in `scripts`, and some of them are even useful.
 Below, some of them are listed along with a brief discussion in each case of how they use Scriptus.

 ##`addTwoNumbers.js`